×

 • Uzbek is spoken as a national language in: Afganistan, China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Turkmenistan, Uzbekistan.

 You will also get to know the continents where Tibetan and Uzbek speaking countries lie.
-Based on the number of people that speak these languages, the position of Tibetan language is not available and position of Uzbek language is 53.
+Based on the number of people that speak these languages, the position of Tibetan language is 29 and position of Uzbek language is 53.
 Find all the information about these languages on Tibetan and Uzbek.

 Tibetan and Uzbek Language History